One Day in Bruges from Brussels Not to Miss

 Like I said, one day in Bruges will not leave you bored.
 Here are what I consider the top things to do in Bruges in a day.

-Bruges Canal Boat Tour – With all of the canals in Bruges, a Bruges canal boat tour is a must on the list things to do in Bruges.
+Bruges canal cruise and walking tour – With all of the canals in Bruges, a Bruges boat tour is a must on the list things to do in Bruges.
 Consider this Bruges’ version of the “walking tour” and a great way to meet people.
 Your guide will tell you all about Bruges’ history and culture as you cruise through the water-lined medieval buildings.
 Tours usually run 10am – 5pm.

 After the 30-minute cruise, you may have made a friend for the day to wander Bruges attractions, or dine, with.
 So, yes, make this the first thing you do in Bruges.